 - Experience the local festival in mid-October where

 Siwanscamp at the base of the mountain for three days.
-They eat, talk and banish conflicts, to start afresh for the next year.
+They eat, talk and banish conflicts, to start anew for the next year.

-Dakrour is well sign-posted and your hotel/B&B will direct you to it.
-It’ll take you about 45 minutes to walk to the mountain from the centre of Siwa, or you could bicycle or get a tuk-tuk.
+Dakrour is well sign-posted, and your hotel/B&B will direct you to it.
+It’ll take you about 45 minutes to walk to the mountain from the centre of Siwa, or you could bicycle/get a tuk-tuk.

-The mountain itself is not steep and it has a clear but narrow path that’s easy to follow.
-Time your visit to arrive just before sunrise and you’ll be treated to a wonderful view across the whole oasis, bathed in a golden light.
+The mountain itself is not steep, and it has a clear but narrow path that’s easy to follow.
+Time your visit to arrive just before the sun rises and you’ll be treated to a beautiful view across the whole oasis, bathed in a golden light.
 (The easiest way to check what time sunrise will be is with the free app Sunrise Sunset)

-You won’t need climbing boots, but sturdy sandals are important, as the path is covered in sand which can make the rocks feel slippery underfoot, particularly as you descend.
+Pro Tip: You won’t need climbing boots, but sturdy sandals are essential, as the path is covered in sand which can make the rocks feel slippery underfoot, mainly as you descend.

 8. Gebel al-Mawta/Mountain of the Dead

 The Mountain of the Dead is fascinating and a definite must-see for your visit.
 The Mountain of the Dead is easy to reach on foot and cheap to visit by tuk-tuk or bicycle (1 km from the centre of Siwa Town).

-Dating back to the 26th dynasty, the site is littered with ancient tombs spread over most of the mountain base and sides.
+The site dates back to the 26th dynasty and ancient tombs spread over most of the mountain base and sides.
 Climb higher up the mountain to find the Pharaonic tombs, including the tombs of Si-Amun, Mesu-Isis, and the Crocodile tomb.
 The tomb of Si-Amun has beautifully coloured reliefs of a man making offerings and praying to Egyptian gods.

-More recently, Siwa was occupied by Allied forces in World War II and it was bombed by the Italian forces in 1942.
+More recently, Siwa was occupied by Allied forces in World War II and attacked by Italian bombers in 1942.
 During this time, local people took shelter in the ancient tombs.

 Open daily: 09:00 to 17:00.
 Entrance fee 40 EGP